Doubly Regularized Entropic Wasserstein Barycenters: Introduction

 \section{Introduction}

-Given a family of probability measures, its Wasserstein barycenter is a probability measure that summarizes it in a geometrically faithful way.
+The Wasserstein barycenter is a probability measure that summarizes a family of probability measures in a geometrically meaningful way.
 This object, first studied in~\cite{agueh2011barycenters}, has found numerous applications in statistics~\cite{bassetti2006minimum, boissard2015distribution, bernton2019parameter}, image processing~\cite{rabin2011wasserstein}, computer graphics~\cite{solomon2015convolutional} and Bayesian inference~\cite{srivastava2018scalable, backhoff2022bayesian} (see~\cite[Chap.~9.2]{peyre2019computational} or~\cite{panaretos2020invitation} for introductions to this topic).
-While it is arguably one of the most natural notion of barycenters for probability measures, the Wasserstein barycenter is unfortunately difficult to estimate and compute in large-scale applications.
+While it is arguably one of the most useful notion of barycenters for probability measures, the Wasserstein barycenter is unfortunately difficult to estimate and compute in large-scale applications.

 To overcome these limitations and following the idea of entropic regularization of optimal transport, a.k.a~the Schr\"odinger bridge problem~\cite{schrodinger1932theorie,wilson1969use,erlander1990gravity,kosowsky1994invisible,leonard2012schrodinger,cuturi2013sinkhorn}, various formulations of entropy-regularized Wasserstein barycenters have been proposed and studied in the literature (discussed below).
 In these works, entropic regularization is incorporated in two different ways, which we refer to as \emph{inner} and \emph{outer} regularizations, and with various reference measures.
 It is not clear a priori how these formulations relate to each other, and whether a particular one stands out for its mathematical or practical properties.